juji/lucidlines/doc/web-interface.md

 </p>

 ### Terminal Reordering
 Terminals can be rearranged using drag-and-drop functionality, allowing you to organize your workspace according to your preferences.
+This feature is powered by the <a href="https://swapy.tahazsh.com/" target="_blank" rel="noopener noreferrer">Swapy</a> library.

 <p style="text-align: center;">
   <img src="/dnd.gif" alt="LucidLines Web Interface Drag and Drop" style="display: block; margin: 0 auto; max-width: 100%;">